Botanical Name: Ardisia crenata

 Prune it back to keep this shrub compact.
 Pruning each spring before flowering will keep it in shape.

-Repot when the roots have filled the pot, moving up to a pot 1 size larger.
+Is it time to repot?
+When the roots have filled the pot, move up to a pot 1 size larger.
 Wait till late winter to repot -- never while it's blooming.